 The Difference Between Coaching, Teaching, And Consulting (And When You Need What)

 If you’ve landed here — you’ve most likely been trying to figure out if you need a business coach or an online course to help you get to that next level in business.
-You’ve also most likely gotten a little confused about what exactly coaching is.
+In your quest to clarify what you need, you may have gotten a little confused about what exactly coaching is.

 You’re not alone.

-With the rise of online businesses, there’s also been a rise in those who teach others how to build those businesses.
+With the rise of online businesses, there’s also been an increase in the number of people who teach others how to build businesses.
 And these folks often get referred to or refer to themselves as business coaches.
-And so the lines between what coaching is and isn’t have become pretty blurry, and it can be challenging to figure out what you need to help you get to that next level of business growth.
+And so the lines between what coaching is and isn’t have become pretty blurry.

-In this video and blog post, I’ll cover:
+In this video and blog post, I’ll share:

-- What is teaching?
-How’s it different from consulting and coaching?
+a - What is teaching?
+How is it different from consulting and coaching?

 A closer look at the distinction between teaching, coaching, and consulting